Wednesday 04th June 2025, Hilton Newcastle, Bottle Bank, NE8 2AR

 Morning programme

-08.45 Registration with tea, coffee and pastries at the Trade Exhibition
+08.45 Registration with refreshments at the Trade Exhibition

 09.20 Welcome by the Society’s President Mrs Yvonne D’Souza